Home » Grass vs Clay vs Hard Courts: Which Tennis Surface Suits Your Game?

 Is Clay Right for You?

-Clay courts favor baseline players who excel at long rallies.
-If you’re comfortable hitting groundstrokes from the back of the court and prefer a slower-paced game, clay is your match.
-Patience, precision, and strong rallying are essential for success on clay.
+Clay supports those who play on the baseline for long rallies; players who are comfortable hitting groundstrokes from the back of the court have a better feel for playing on clay.
+Patience, precision, and strong rallying are the essentials of success on clay.

 Hard Courts